 Forward Calorimeter System (FCS)

 The proposed forward instrumentation upgrade will allow STAR to measure photons, neutral pions, electrons, hadrons and jets in the forward rapidity region from 2.5 to 4.5.
-The kinematics of the parton-parton scatterings are such that the Bjorken x values for these partons scattering towards the forward rapidity are very asymmetric which will enable us to access low-x partons.
+The kinematics of the parton-parton scatterings are such that the Bjorken x values for these partons scattering towards the forward rapidity are very asymmetric, which will enable us to access low-x partons.
 Preliminary Monte Carlo simulations indicate that the proposed FCS will provide good photon and neutral pion separation, electron identification and hadron rejection, and jet energy resolutions.

 The Forward Calorimeter System (FCS) consists of a Spaghetti electromagnetic Calorimeter (SPACal), followed by a Lead and scintillator plate sampling Hadronic Calorimeter (HCal).
 The SPACal will be made of Tungsten powder and Scintillating fibers in spaghetti geometry.
 The novel SPACal detector construction technique has been developed by a team from UCLA/TAMU/PSU through an EIC generic detector R&D project.
 A prototype module has been tested at a FNAL testing beam in early 2012 and satisfactory performance of the detector has been achieved as shown in Figure 5.2.
 The proposed SPACal has 120x80 towers each approximately 2.6x2.6x17 cm3 corresponding to 24X0 length.